waheedsarem/DotandBoxesGame/README.md

 - **Scoring system**: Tracks scores in real-time to determine the winner.

 ## Repository Contents
+1. **`Executable File.zip`**
-- **`Executable File.zip`**: Ready-to-run version of the game for quick access.
+    - Ready-to-run version of the game for quick access.
 Unzip the file and double-click `PF- Project.exe` to start the game.
+2. **`Game Code.cpp`**
-- **`Game Code.cpp`**: The primary source code file for the game logic and SFML integration.
+    - The primary source code file for the game logic and SFML integration.
+3. **`Full Project Zip File.zip`**
-- **`Full Project Zip File.zip`**: Contains full Visual Studio project folder.
+    - Contains full Visual Studio project folder.
 Unzip the file and open `PF- Project.sln` to open Visual Studio.
 This skips the need to set up SFML by yourself on a project file.

 ## Requirements
 - Needs Visual Studio 2022 or higher to open `PF- Project.sln`.